 A visit to the lovely library, art collection, and gardens at the Huntington is an essential experience, but if you want to do it for free, you’ll have to plan ahead.
 Tickets for the first Thursday of the month are free–if you can snag them.
 Book in advance online as soon as they become available; the allotment of free passes for the month may be fully committed in less than two minutes.
 1151 Oxford Rd., San Marino.

 Learn more about the Japanese American experience when you take advantage of free museum days on the third Thursday of the month and from 5 to 8 p.m. other Thursdays.
-The museum also hosts a free family-oriented festival on Saturday, November 10, featuring a full day of kid-friendly activities.
 100 N. Central Ave., Little Tokyo.

-Free Family Nights take place on first Tuesday of each month, from 4 p.m to 8 p.m. and include special monthly programming on topics from outer space to diverse holiday traditions.
+Free Family Nights take place on first Tuesday of each month (except September), from 4 p.m to 8 p.m. and include special monthly programming on topics from outer space to diverse food traditions.
 480 N. Arroyo Blvd., Pasadena.

-Explore the La Brea Tar Pits for free on all day on the first Tuesday of every month (except July and August).
-Los Angeles County residents with valid ID can also get in for free every Monday through Friday from 3 p.m. to 5 p.m.
+Typically, you can explore the La Brea Tar Pits for free on all day on the first Tuesday of every month–but they skip July and August.
+Los Angeles County residents with valid ID can still get in for free every Monday through Friday from 3 p.m. to 5 p.m.
 Admission is free at all times for California EBT cardholders, teachers, and active or retired military.
 5801 Wilshire Blvd., Mid-Wilshire.

 If you have a Los Angeles County ID, you can get into LACMA any time after 3 p.m. on weekdays.
 That includes Friday evenings, when the museum stays open until 8 p.m. and often hosts music and live events.
+The museum is also free for all visitors on the second Tuesday of the month.
 Kids 17 and under are always free as well.
 5905 Wilshire Blvd., Mid-Wilshire.

 The main campus of LBMA is open for free 3 to 8 p.m. on Thursdays.
 Fridays are half-price admission, and half-price admission is also available with a receipt from dining at the on-site restaurant Claire’s.
 The LBMAx gallery at 356 E. 3rd Street (formerly known as ARTX) is free at all times.
 2300 E. Ocean Blvd., Long Beach.